Session title: Implementing Live Self Assessment

 In this follow-on session to Preparing for Live Self Assessment, staff begin to produce a Quality Standard to replace the inspection framework as the core of the self-assessment process.

-In this next stage, delegates produce Implementation Plans for key aspects of provision.
+The next stage is the creative part of the process: to produce the implementation plan, often reinventing key aspects of provision.
 This process begins by determining how the intended impact will be measured (using hard data or professional judgement), the most appropriate period over which to implement improvement actions, and the milestones needed along the way.

-Only when the intended impact and monitoring indicators are complete can delegates begin the most creative part of self assessment: the innovative actions they will use to produce the impact they’ve so carefully defined.
-Borrowing from the HoT2 session, staff use Maslow’s work on Peak Experience and Csikszentmihalyi’s work on Optimal Flow to understand and plan for immersive learning experiences which fully engage learners and produce memories that last a life time.
+Only when the intended impact and monitoring indicators are complete can delegates set out the innovative actions they will use to produce the impact they’ve so carefully defined.

 Publicity information for potential delegates